jfriedlein/h2a_pdf-highlightedText_to_annotation/README.md

 ![h2a_scheme](https://github.com/jfriedlein/h2a_pdf-highlightedText_to_annotation/blob/main/guide/h2a_scheme.png)

 ## Installation
+### Using executables
+executables available for Windows and Linux (see "Releases"), no Python installation or packages required, but currently slow on startup)
+### Using Python
-Compatible with Linux and Windows ( tested for Windows with python 3.11.1 custom installation based on ["Install Python under Windows"](https://www.digitalocean.com/community/tutorials/install-python-windows-10) already including tkinter)
+Compatible with Linux and Windows (tested for Windows with python 3.11.1 custom installation based on ["Install Python under Windows"](https://www.digitalocean.com/community/tutorials/install-python-windows-10) already including tkinter)
+To make sure you got all packages installed, I recommend starting the python file from the terminal, then you will see error messages.

 @todo Check all necessary packages also for Linux

 for h2a-algorithm:
 - pip install pymupdf (no need to directly install fitz, which may cause some problems)
+- pip install pytz (for proper times and time zones)

 for GUI:
 - pip install tkinter